Temple Beth El - 1st 100 years

 By 1870 the development of the downtown area as a business district had surrounded the synagogue with commercial structures.
 Stone and brick walls on all sides cut off light and services were often disturbed by the noise of passing traffic.
 The movement to find a new location was revived and a committee was formed and empowered to spend $4000 to investigate the possibility of a new site.
 After much consideration, the Pearl Street site was sold to Dahlman, Geiershofer, and Spiegel.
 (Today, the S. S. Kresge Store at 388-390 Main Street stands on the site.)
 The building of the third Temple Beth El was accomplished under the leadership of Rev. Philip Bernstein, who served the congregation until 1878.
 He migrated from Berlin, Germany, and the records indicate that he was an excellent linguist and talented musician.
 Working with him were about thirty-five heads of families, representing most of the congregation.
 A site was finally selected on 15 Elm Street between Eagle and North Division Streets.
 The firm of Porter and Watkins was commissioned as architects.
 J. B. Kurtzwurth and Sons were the masons.

-At four o'clock in the afternoon of August 15, 1874, ceremonies dedicating the third temple began.
-Orthodox and reformed societies cooperated.
-Joseph Mischka was at the organ.
-The Buffalo Express of that date described the opening ceremonies as follows: The members of the congregation, headed by their board of trustees, the building committee, the bearers of the scrolls, architect, and builder, moved in procession from the vestry door to the main entrance.
+The members of the congregation, headed by their board of trustees, the building committee, the bearers of the scrolls, architect, and builder, moved in procession from the vestry door to the main entrance.
 The Rev. Philip Bernstein gave three raps.
 Asking admittance in the words of the Psalms, 'Open to me the gates of righteousness,' to which Rabbi Samson Falk of Temple Beth Zion replied, 'These are the gates of the Lord etc.' Beth Zion's choir sang the traditional hymns.
 The dedicatory sermon was delivered by the Rabbi of Temple Beth Zion.

 Once installed in their new temple the congregarion settled back to less spectacular but equally important affairs.
 In 1876 Abram Brown became president, Joseph Saperston, vice president, and H. Brown treasurer.
 In January of 1879 it was decided that tuition in the religious school should be eighteen dollars annually for one child, thirty dollars for two, and forty dollars for three children.